johnyHV/sd-card-switcher/README.md

 # SD Card Switcher

 A simple hardware device for switching a microSD card between a PC and another SD-card host device.

 <img src="sd-switcher-v1.1/device.jpg" width="50%">

+## Use Cases

+Useful for devices where an SD card needs to be frequently accessed from both the target device and a PC, for example:

+- Firmware development and testing
+- Embedded Linux development
+- 3D printers
+- Single-board computers
+- SD-card based embedded devices
+- Easy access to logs and configuration files

+The switch changes the physical connection of the SD card; it does not copy or synchronize data.

 ## How it works